Loading...

 Navigate criminal proceedings.

-Booking Process at the Bacon County Jail: The booking process involves:
+Booking Process at the Bacon County Jail: Located at 307 S Dixon St, Alma, GA 31510, the Bacon County Jail booking process typically involves:

-Fingerprinting and Photographing: Your fingerprints and a mugshot will be taken.
+Fingerprinting and Photographing: Your fingerprints and a mugshot will be taken for record-keeping.

 Inventory of Personal Belongings: All your personal belongings will be inventoried and stored securely until your release.